 US federal and state regulations that govern sweepstakes promotions, enabling sweepstakes casinos to operate legally.

-Sweepstakes law refers to the legal framework that allows sweepstakes casinos to operate in the United States without traditional gambling licenses.
-Under US law, sweepstakes are defined as promotions where winners are selected by chance, and the 'sweepstakes model' used by these casinos relies on two key legal principles: (1) No Purchase Necessary - players can enter for free via AMOE methods, and (2) Consideration - the element of consideration (paying to enter) must be removed.
-By selling Gold Coins (entertainment credits) and giving Sweep Coins (prize entries) as bonuses, sweepstakes casinos argue they're selling entertainment, not gambling.
-However, sweepstakes law varies by state - some states like Washington and Idaho have stricter regulations that effectively ban sweepstakes casinos.
-Players should verify their state's laws before playing.
+Sweepstakes law is the legal frame that lets sweepstakes casinos run in the US without standard gambling licenses.
+Under US law, sweepstakes are defined as promos where winners are picked by chance.
+The 'sweepstakes model' used by these casinos rests on two key legal points.
+(1) No Purchase Necessary: players can enter for free via AMOE methods.
+(2) Consideration: the element of consideration (paying to enter) must be removed.
+By selling Gold Coins (fun-play credits) and giving Sweep Coins (prize entries) as bonuses, sweepstakes casinos argue they're selling fun, not gambling.
+Sweepstakes law varies by state.
+Some states have stricter rules that block or limit sweepstakes casinos.
+Players should check their state's laws before playing.

 Sweepstakes casinos operate legally in most US states under sweepstakes law, not gambling law.
-However, some states (notably Washington and Idaho) have restrictions.
+However, some states have restrictions or prohibitions.
 Always check your state's regulations.

 The key is the 'no purchase necessary' requirement and the dual-currency system.
 Since you can get Sweep Coins for free (AMOE), and you're technically purchasing Gold Coins entertainment with Sweep Coins as free bonus entries, it's legally distinct from gambling.